skellis46/slipbox/somatics unlimited.md

 - what I am most struck by is cells of information.
 One new idea after another.
 There are exceptions of course -- Nuding, Laidlaw -- but perhaps they prove the rule.
 We are -- through the journal -- building a patchwork quilt in which the various pieces are stitched together by the acronym JDSP that is only really able to keep warm those who lie under it.
 But even in such a quilt there is a sense of relationship between the patches.
 Push this metaphor?
 Stitched together.
 - I wonder if we could all agree that this phenomena in JDSP is a thing.
 We don't have to agree on whether it is a good or bad thing.
 But that it exists.
 - perhaps this is what the journal needs to be because somatics is still a fledgling collection of practices?
 But is it?
 When might we be ready enough to shed the precarious / new label?
 I worry that we hide behind it.
 It is a way of rationalising this phenomenon I am describing.
 It is the means by which we get to say what we want, as if someday (in the distant future) these claims will be given the evidence they deserve.
+- return to this when I discuss debate

 ### descriptions